JesusRinconL/Biomedical-Image-Generation/README.md

 To optimize performance and reduce execution time, it is recommended to run this code on a GPU-enabled device.
 The codebase is highly adaptable, allowing for modifications to suit various requirements.
 In particular, the segmentation tool is designed to be customizable, ensuring specificity for different biomedical imaging scenarios.

 ## Part 0: Enviroment Set Up, Requirements and Data Selection
+First of all, you need images of anytype so that you can execute the different codes provided in this repo.

-First of all, it is highly recommended to have a GPU-enabled device, otherwise the execution time is going to be prolonged.
+Additionally, it is highly recommended to have a GPU-enabled device, otherwise the execution time is going to be prolonged.
 The following code checks if you have a GPU operative in your environment:

 ```python
 # Check if CUDA is available